wwivbbs/wwiv/trunk/bbs/readme.txt

 Rushfan - moved windows.h out of incl1.h and trying to get rid of it except for
-          in the platform/win32 subdirectory (if possible) Rushfan - Added filenames.h into the incldue list for WUser
+          in the platform/win32 subdirectory (if possible) Rushfan - Added filenames.h into the incldue list for WUser Rushfan - moved cid_name and cid_number into WComm Rushfan - moved WComm::SetHandle and WComm::startup into the constructor and shutdown into the destructor.
+Also removed WSession::ShutdownComm (never used) Rushfan - Added factory method to WComm to create the WComm instance, and renamed WSession::StartupComm to CreateComm.

 ==============================================================================